Historic Cemetery Planning

 Vicksburg National Cemetery

 Commonwealth developed a cultural landscape report and treatment recommendations for one of the nation’s oldest national cemeteries.
 Established in 1867, Vicksburg National Cemetery has the largest number of Civil War interments and is also the final resting place for veterans from other wars, including the Spanish American War, World Wars I and II, and the Korean War.
-To support informed management and preservation of the national cemetery, including protection and enhancement of its integrity, the National Park Service engaged Commonwealth as historical landscape architects to prepare a cultural landscape report.
+To support informed management and preservation of the national cemetery, including protection and enhancement of its integrity, the National Park Service engaged Commonwealth to prepare a cultural landscape report.
 The report provides management guidelines based on an assessment of the character-defining features of the cultural landscape and specific treatment recommendations to ensure the preservation of these significant resources.
 Key recommendations focused on drainage and erosion control, particularly affecting the designed earthen terraces on which the graves were regularly arrayed.
 Recommendations also addressed turf and lawn maintenance, tree management, preservation of monuments and markers, maintenance of walls and stairs, and interpretation of the history of the cemetery to the public.